PatrickKyei/exception/_posts/2022-03-19-project-management-career-path.md

 tags: [project, pm, career]     # TAG names should always be lowercase
 ---

+> Completing an online course is no simple endeavor.
+It requires time, dedication, and commitment - Congratulations to myself!

 ## The Learning Experience

 The application of information, skills, tools, and strategies to meet project requirements and accomplish the desired outcome is known as project management.